LEARN HOW TO FISH A BOOBY FLY AND SEE YOUR CATCH RATES SOAR!

 I set up a shooting head and attached a single Booby – only one fly was allowed then – a Cat’s Whisker version, on a three feet long leader (it had been very, very cold).
 To cut a long story short, I caught a lot of fish without moving an inch.
 I stayed glued to one spot.
 My fly, on the very short leader, was obviously right down at the trout’s depth so they didn’t have to do a whole lot to intercept it.
 The other bonus was that with such a short leader coupled with a superfast sinker the trout practically hooked themselves.

-Find The Fish & Stay Put
+How to fish a booby fly – Find The Fish & Stay Put

-On that day, because I was fishing such a short leader, I was able to capitalise on something I’ve seen several times on crystal clear small waters.
+Because I was fishing such a short leader, I was able to capitalise on something I’ve seen several times on crystal clear small waters.

 For me, the best tactic has to be the figure-of-eight retrieve, a very slow one.
 If you cast 40 yards it should take anything up to five minutes!